ColonelChocomel/ACCBroadcaster/README.md

 * Display of lap intervals during non-race sessions like Practice and Qualifying.
 * Track position display lets you see exactly where cars are on track.
 * Right click a car to change the focused car and camera angle at the same time, or start an instant replay for the selected car.
+* Disconnected cars are moved to position 99 rather than sticking around in their pre-disconnect position.
+* Invalid current laps are highlighted in red.

 ## Missing features
 The following features are currently missing compared to the default client and may or may not be added in the future.